-It doesn’t get much better than these extra light and fluffy homemade waffles.
-This delicious breakfast recipe is made with simple ingredients and an easy technique that you’ll want to use over and over again!
+This tasty breakfast recipe is made with simple ingredients and I will show you an easy technique that you'll want to use over and over again!

 If you're in the mood to try more tasty traditional waffles, check out my Classic Waffle Recipe and this Classic Fluffy Buttermilk Waffle Recipe.
 All of these waffles go great with sweet Blueberry Topping sauce!

-It’s waffle week (in case you haven’t noticed by the plethora of yummy waffle recipes I’m serving up all week), but today we’re keeping it simple!
-These homemade waffles are extra light and fluffy, perfect for layering up the sweet or savory toppings, or just keeping it classic with good, ol’ butter and syrup.
-Either way, you’re going to be in heaven when you take a bite of these ridiculously amazing waffles!
+These homemade waffles are light and fluffy, perfect for layering up the sweet or savory toppings, or just keeping it classic with good, ol' butter and syrup.
+Either way, you're going to be in heaven when you take a bite of these ridiculously amazing waffles!

-Then, take a hand mixer, and whip the egg whites until they form stiff peaks before gently folding them into the rest of the batter, being careful not to over-mix it.
+- In a second medium bowl, take a hand mixer and whip the egg whites until they form stiff peaks before gently folding them into the rest of the batter, being careful not to over-mix it.
 This little trick will result in the most fluffy, puffy, and incredible waffles ever!
-You’re going to eat them up.
+You're going to eat them up.
 This step seems kind of extra but trust me when is say that it makes a huge difference in the texture and taste of the waffles.
 Worth it 100%!

 How do you make waffles crispy?